 These days, when people try to do as much as possible, travel disruptions can seriously disrupt plans.
 Aircraft departure times are subject to change due to weather, maintenance issues, or strikes.
 Of course, it is impossible to completely avoid the cancellation or delay of flights.
 However, here are a few flight booking secrets that will help reduce the chance of unwanted travel inconvenience.
-In our article, you’ll find some tricks you can make to prepare just in case.
+In our article, you’ll find some tricks you can make to prepare just in case and get your delayed flight compensation.

 How to Increase Your Chances of Flying out on Time?